 - Submit a volunteer form

-- Attend a Neighborhood Tours WalkShop (first one on April 28th, invitation sent upon registration)
+- Attend a Neighborhood Tours WalkShop (second one on May 7th, invitation sent upon registration)

 - Lead one a 90-minute tour per month in the spring and summer (docents) or attend weekly 1-hour working sessions in the spring (researchers)